- STEP 1

 Mow take another pan and add the milk and remaining cream to it.
 Gently heat it over a medium heat.
 You only want this to steam, not boil.

 Once all the milk and cream has been incorporated into the yolks pour the mixture back into the pan and whisk in the peanut butter.

 Once the caramel has mixed in, swap the whisk for a wooden spoon, turn the heat up to medium and stir continuously for 20 to 30 minutes until the custard has thickened enough to coat the back of the wooden spoon.
 It's thick enough when you drag a finger across the back of the wooden spoon and the trail stays clean.

 Then pour into a freezer proof container and freeze for an hour or two or until ice starts to form around the edges of the ice-cream.

 Then take it out and blitz it in a blender or food processor.
 Freeze and blitz another 2 times before returning it to the freezer for at least 4 hours or overnight.
-Serve.